KyungjinJPark/kirbosts/README.md

 ## Learning Notes

-Timestamp: 5:05
+Timestamp: 6:00

 - Use `sudo systemctl start postgresql.service` to check if PostgreSQL is runnning
 - WSL doesn't have `systemctl start postgresql.service`, so use `service postgresql start`
   - Database name: `kirbosts`
-- When using MikroORM, put all new `entity`s in the init and make a new entity definition file
+- When using TypeORM, put all new `entity`s in the init and make a new entity definition file
 - This does not automatically create the entity table in PostgreSQL
   - Use CLI to create migrations.
 Then add code to run migration in `main`
 - Sometimes, Apollo resolvers need access to `ORM`